optiv/ScareCrow/README.md

 ## AMSI & ETW Bypass
 ScareCrow contains the ability to patch AMSI (Antimalware Scan Interface) and ETW functions, preventing any event from being generated by the process.

 AMSI is a Windows native API that allows Windows Defender (or other antimalware products) to interface deep in the Windows operating system and provide enhanced protection, specifically around in-memory-based attacks.
 AMSI allows security products to better detect malicious indicators and help stop threats.
-Since AMSI is native to Windows products don't need to "hook" AMSI rather they load the nesscary DLL to in order to gain enahnced insight into the process.
+Since AMSI is native to Windows products don't need to "hook" AMSI rather they load the necessary DLL to in order to gain enhanced insight into the process.
 Because of this ScareCrow loads the AMSI.dll dll and then patches, to ensure that any results from the scanning interface come back clean.
 Patching AMSI is default in all loaders, if you wish to not patch AMSI use the `-noamsi` command-line option to disable it in your loader.

 ETW utilizes built-in Syscalls to generate this telemetry.
 Since ETW is also a native feature built into Windows, security products do not need to "hook" the ETW syscalls to gain the information.
 As a result, to prevent ETW, ScareCrow patches numerous ETW syscalls, flushing out the registers and returning the execution flow to the next instruction.
 Patching ETW is now default in all loaders, if you wish to not patch ETW use the `-noetw` command-line option to disable it in your loader.